HMKK03611U Cultural Policy – Theory, Method & Analysis

 This course gives a comprehensive introduction to the field of cultural policy and serves as a mandatory first part of the cultural policy module.
 In this course students will gain insights into the different contours of ‘the culture of cultural policy’, ‘the policy of cultural policy’ and how these relate to the field of cultural production and consumption.
-Main theoretical approaches will be explained and particular attention will be given to the concept of public spheres and counter-publics, governmentality, power, discursive formations, control societies, nationalism, the cultural industries and the experience economy.
+Main theoretical approaches will be explained and particular attention will be given to the concept of public spheres and counter-publics, governmentality, power, discursive formations, control societies, nationalism, the cultural industries, the experience economy and the platform society.
 Amongst scholars informing these concepts are Judith Butler, Jürgen Habermas, Michel Foucault, Gilles Deleuze, Sara Ahmed, Kate Oakley, Anthony Smith, Evelyn Ruppert, Chantal Mouffe, Claire Bishop, Theodor Adorno, Jose van Dijck and David Hesmondhalgh.

 The first part of the course will lay the theoretical foundations while the latter part will be dedicated to methods and case studies.
 The main methods introduced and applied will be critical discourse analysis, qualitative interviews, focus groups, qualitative content analysis and observations.
 In terms of cases, the course will apply a spatial approach focusing on how cultural policy shapes structures within micro-, meso-, and macro spheres exemplified with urban, local and municipality cultural policies; the cultural policies of different nation-states; as well as cultural policy in supra-national settings such as that of the European Union and the United Nations.